davemo/blog.davemo.com/app/posts/2021-11-20-developer-experience-feedback-loops-and-an-opinionated-workflow-for-node-js-tool-development.md

 ### Debugging with `ndb`

 The `debug` target spins up `ndb` pointing at our single compiled file in `dist/index.js`.
-The feedback loop when developing and debugging is nearly instant, and `ndb` includes some really nice DX features which we'll take at shortly.
+The feedback loop when developing and debugging is nearly instant, and `ndb` includes some really nice DX features which we'll look at shortly.

 First, let's add a `debugger` statement within `my_tool/lib/tool.js` knowing that it will be compiled into `dist/index.js` automatically by our Watch + Build process.